-This news is about in Asia many people use monkey to pick the coconut to make coconut milk and sell them to people who want they think coconut milk is good and safe milk is cruel to the cow but they do not now that coconut milk need monkey to pick it down and that was more cruel than cow.
-The monkey need to pick more than one thousand coconuts and can not rest and the people forced the monkey, they are very mean to the monkeys and they pull out the monkeys teeth.and some one after the monkeys pick the coconut they let them to go to the circus and gets some money the monkeys are so tired!
+This news report is about the many coconut farmers in Thailand who use monkeys to pick coconuts and sell them to make products like coconut milk.
+Although coconut milk is good and safe to drink compared to cow milk, which is cruel to the cow, many people don’t know that coconut farmers use monkeys to pick coconuts from the trees and that it is more cruel than milking cows.

+Some monkeys need to pick more than one thousand coconuts a day and can not rest because the farmers force the monkey to work.
+They are very mean to the monkeys and they pull out the monkeys’ teeth.
+Then after the monkeys have finish picking coconuts all day, some farmers might make them go to the circus to make more money entertaining people.
+So the monkeys are so tired!

-PETA Asia investigators known that they use monkeys to pick coconut and visit many farm it was true so for the monkeys life many shop who sell coconut milk from the monkeys are all closed in other place people do not use monkeys to pick coconut and they all can drink coconut milk without using monkeys.
+PETA Asia investigators have visited many farms and know that the farmers use monkeys to pick coconuts.
+It is true.
+So to improve the monkeys’ lives, many shops that sold coconut milk from the monkey-harvested coconuts are now closed, and in other places people do not use monkeys to pick coconut anymore.
+We can all drink coconut milk without using monkeys.

 Journal 6 Prompt: You opinion of the situation.
 Do you agree or disagree with the writer?
 What do you think?